Last Updated on August 14, 2024 by Shavy Jain

 26 Tasty and Healthy Low Calorie Snacks to Try

-All of the snacks are fruits and veggies because they are inherently healthy and low in calories.
+Here’s a list of low calorie fruits and veggies that are healthy and satiating.
 All of these foods have less than 60 calories per 100 grams of serving.

 1. Apples